-The selling stockholder may sell the resale shares from time to time in one or more transactions at:
+The selling stockholders may sell the resale shares from time to time in one or more transactions at:

-- fixed prices; - market prices at the time of sale;
+- fixed prices;

+- market prices at the time of sale;

-varying prices determined at the time of sale; or
+- varying prices determined at the time of sale; or

-negotiated prices.
+- negotiated prices.

-The selling stockholder will act independently of us in making decisions regarding the timing, manner and size of each sale.
-The selling stockholder may effect these transactions by selling the resale shares to or through broker-dealers.
-Broker-dealers engaged by the selling stockholder may arrange for other broker-dealers to participate in the resales.
-The selling stockholder currently intends to use UBS Paine Webber and/or Bear Sterns, Inc. as a broker-dealer for all of the 857,143 shares being offered by the selling stockholder.
-The resale shares may be sold in one or more of the following transactions:
+The selling stockholders will act independently of us in making decisions regarding the timing, manner and size of each sale.
+In addition, a selling shareholder's donees, pledgees, transferees and other successors in interest may sell shares received from a named selling shareholder after the date of this prospectus.
+In that case, the term "selling shareholders" as used in this prospectus includes such donees, pledgees, transferees and other successors in interest.
+The selling stockholders may effect these transactions by selling the resale shares to or through broker-dealers.
+Broker-dealers engaged by the selling stockholders may arrange for other broker-dealers to participate in the resales.
+The shares may be sold by way of any legally available means, including in one or more of the following transactions:

-a block trade in which a broker-dealer attempts to sell the shares as agent but may resell a portion of the block as principal to facilitate the transaction;

-a purchase by a broker-dealer as principal and resale by the broker-dealer for its account under this prospectus;

-an exchange distribution in accordance with the rules of the exchange;

-ordinary brokerage transactions and transactions in which a broker solicits purchasers;

-on any national securities exchange or quotation service at which the common stock may be listed or quoted at the time of sale including the NASDAQ National Market;

-in the over-the-counter market;
+- a block trade in which a broker-dealer attempts to sell the shares as agent but may resell a portion of the block as principal to facilitate the transaction; - a purchase by a broker-dealer as principal and resale by the broker-dealer for its account under this prospectus; - an exchange distribution in accordance with the rules of the exchange; - ordinary brokerage transactions and transactions in which a broker solicits purchasers; - on any national securities exchange or quotation service at which the common stock may be listed or quoted at the time of sale including the NASDAQ National Market; - in the over-the-counter market; - through options; - by pledge to secure debts and other obligations; - privately negotiated transactions; and - a combination of any of the above transactions.

-through options;

-by pledge to secure debts and other obligations;

-privately negotiated transactions; and

-a combination of any of the above transactions.